lionell/pgapps/README.md

 ## WebSockets

-Here we are using [WebSockets](websocket-wiki) to build colaboratory notebook.
+Here we are using [WebSockets][websocket-wiki] to build colaboratory notebook.

 To use `websocket` tool just start the server